opencadc/CAOM/CAOM-ObsCore-mapping.md

 |Visibility.distributionEccentricity|caom2.Plane|uv_distributionEccentricity|ivoa.ObsCore_radio|uv_distribution_ecc|
 |Visibility.distributionFill|caom2.Plane|uv_distributionFill|ivoa.ObsCore_radio|uv_distribution_fill|

+## Observation.uri
+This identifier is used as values are also used in DerivedObservation.members (references).
+Two forms are supported:
+* caom:{collection}/{observation identifier}
+* ivo://{authority}/{collection}?{observation identifier}

+Unless there is a reason to resolve such identifiers via an IVOA registry lookup of the collection, the `caom` form is recommended.
+Implementation detail: it is also used to put/get/update/delete observations via the metadata API.

+## Plane.uri
+This identifier is as values are also used in Provenance.inputs (references).
+Two forms are supported:
+* caom:{collection}/{plane identifier}
+* ivo://{authority}/{collection}?{plane identifier}

+This value is the _creator dataset identifer_ in normal IVOA usage.
+Implementation detail: the metadata API normally copies this value and uses it as the `publisherID`; metadata sync tools (to mirror metadata) transform this value into a suitable local `publisherID` value (see below).

 ## publisherID
-The `publisherID` field is not part of the model because it should/must be modified when metadata instances are synchronised (mirrored) by a different data centre (publisher).
-Exclusion from the model means the `publisherID` is included in the mataChecksum calculation.
+The `publisherID` field **is not** strictly part of the model because it must be modified when metadata instances are synchronised (mirrored) by different data centres (publisher).
+Exclusion from the model means the `publisherID` is not included in the mataChecksum calculation.
 This field is part of a correct implementation since this value is required in ObsCore and (will be required) CAOM-TAP.